 Photo © Nick Youngman, all rights reserved, used here with his permission.
 Do check out his Flickr photostream for plenty of other railway photographs!

-My hopes were very high that this bridge might be refurbished and become part of the footpaths around the developments on the Muck Works site in King's Lynn, and in fact rumours around the Environmental Agency (which manages the River Nar) said that this would be so.
-Sadly, it wasn't to be; this bridge was replaced and demolished some time around early 2011.
+I had hoped this bridge might be refurbished and become part of the footpaths around the developments on the Muck Works site in King's Lynn, and a rumour I heard from someone in the Environmental Agency (which manages the River Nar) said that this would be so.
+That did not happen; this bridge was demolished some time in early 2011.